-This stormy weather craft looks so cool when it’s completed because the clouds, rain drops, and flashes of lightening seem to glimmer off the page just like they might do when observing them in real life.
+This stormy weather craft looks so cool when it’s completed because the clouds, rain drops, and flashes of lightning seem to glimmer off the page just like they might do when observing them in real life.
 This craft is an easy painting project for kids to make as they wait for a storm to pass outside, learn about the weather (see all our Weather Activities here), or to enjoy after reading a good children’s book.

 Is it officially spring yet?
 I certainly feel like it is because the weather keeps changing.
 I can’t decide what to dress the kids in.
-One minute they need a snow suit and the next they are in shorts and a t-shirt.
-I would prefer it stayed nice and warm out, but the changing weather does provide the opportunity to observe lots of weather changes in the same day.
+One minute they need a snowsuit and the next they are in shorts and a t-shirt.
+I would prefer it to stay nice and warm out, but the changing weather does provide the opportunity to observe lots of weather changes in the same day.
 My little preschooler (Little Dragon, age 4) is terrified of wind and storms so the other day when we were stuck inside we read Thunder Cake (affiliate link) by Patricia Polacco.
-It was the perfect way to wait out the storm and the there is a real Thunder Cake recipe at the end of the book–yummy!
+It was the perfect way to wait out the storm and there is a real Thunder Cake recipe at the end of the book–yummy!
 The story is about a wise grandma and her little granddaughter, and how she teaches her to overcome her fear in the midst of a storm.
-This stormy artwork would also pair nicely with many other weather inspired books.
-I added a couple suggestions below.
+This stormy artwork would also pair nicely with many other weather-inspired books.
+I added a couple of suggestions below.
 You may also want to print out our Free Weather Chart to continue talking about the weather.

 Click photos: Affiliate links to more information on these books we love!

-Stormy Weather Craft
+Stormy Weather Craft for Kids